Vermentino is believed to have originated in Italy, but this light-skinned grape is increasing in plantings in the US.

 Arthur Barham, of Merlot2Muscadine, is one of the leading advocates for North Carolina wine.
 To delve further into this unique grape, he decided to host an incredible blind Vermentino tasting, featuring two bottles from North Carolina alongside wines from Virginia and Italy.
 Despite the threat of stormy weather, a group of 16 wine lovers and media influencers gathered to taste the wines, accompanied by gourmet small plates.

-The wine lineup include the 2019 Raffaldini Vermentino Superiore, 2018 (NC), Piccione Vermentino, 2019 (NC), Barboursville Vermentino Reserve from Virginia, and the Terre di Talamo Vento Vermentino Maremma from Tuscany.
+The wine lineup includes the 2019 Raffaldini Vermentino Superiore, 2018 (NC), Piccione Vermentino, 2019 (NC), Barboursville Vermentino Reserve from Virginia, and the Terre di Talamo Vento Vermentino Maremma from Tuscany.
 The tasting coincided with North Carolina Wine Month.

 Let The Tasting Begin!